Lanthian/comp30024-2024-part-a/ideas.md

 * Select new current state from front of queue
 * Repeat.

 ### 2024.03.23
 * tetrominoes.py tetrominoes_plus() function added, along with coordinate filter for tetrominoes() - can now be used to generate around a tile as needed

+### 2024.03.24
+* PriorityQueue implementation for state nodes begun
+* tetrominoes_plus() duplicate pieces dropped
+### Part B thoughts
+PART B OF PROJECT BRAINSTORM
+* Estimate long term consequences of our moves by evaluating board state with utility function.
+    * Some measure of red vs blue squares on the board, with the consideration that not being able to move on your turn is -infinite (big loss!), and opponent not being able to move on their turn is +infinite (big win!!)
+* Depth of search ahead is a large consideration as it's exponential to a massive branching factor.
+Need to prune options EFFICIENTLY to stop this.
+* State evaluation only needed at node end, then minimax way back to current state?

+* Board state evaluation ideas for tetress:
+    * Number of red pieces vs blue vs air
+    * Furthest red from furthest red (most reach of the board)
+    * +Clearable "mostly blue" lines?
+    * -Clearable "mostly red" lines...